Course Outline

 4

-All - Assessment Task 2:Portfolio of Language Teaching Strategies
+All - Assessment Task 2:Portfolio of Teaching Strategies

 Goal:

-The goal of this task is for you to produce a portfolio of English teaching strategies that can be used to develop student's English skills in reading, writing, and oral language in a nominated year level.
+The goal of this task is for you to produce a portfolio of reading and writing teaching strategies that can be used to develop student's English skills at a nominated year level.

 Product: Portfolio